logo Schiller Tuning

 1. Vehicle Compatibility Check

 Ensure the ECU is OBD-flashable.
-Not all ECUs support OBD 2 tuning.
+Not all ECUs support OBD 2 tuning because some of new ECUs have TPROT.

 2. Connect the OBD Tool